These imaginary creatures were done using an exercise from a great book titled Drawing Lab by Carla Sonheim.

 Use of fine point permanent marker, like a Sharpie® and start drawing what you see.
 Then embellish all you want!

 This is what I saw in the first watercolor "painting".
-Have a look at the image above and look for what it is that I saw.
+Have a look at the image above this one and look for what it is that I saw.
 It will come to you.
 Below is another example...

 This one was a bit more energetic and I immediately saw two creatures.
 As I kept drawing, more creatures came out to play.